bduroule/ft_ls-1/README.md

 `-l` ❌List in long format.
 `-o` ❌List in long format but omit group.
 `-r` 🔶Reverse sort. *Operational except were two sort values are identical*
-`-t` ❌Sort by time of last modification.
+`-t` 🔶Sort by time of last modification. *Works except in one case of the same time ft_ls and .*
 `-u` ❌Sort by time of last access.
 `-A` ❌List all entries except for `.` and `..`.
 `-F` ❌Display after pathname: `/`directory, `*`executable, `@`sym link, `=`socket, `%`whiteout, `|`FIFO.